YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZED[IT][:tvexpr] [expr[,...]]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional expression(s) specifies the name of a file to edit; note the argument is an expression rather than a routinename; ZEDIT rejects arguments with a file extension of .o as illegal.
-A valid YottaDB/GT.M file name with no extension will be given an extension of .m; therefore it is not possible, through ZEDIT, to edit a file with a valid YottaDB/GT.M filename and no extension.
+A valid YottaDB file name with no extension will be given an extension of .m; therefore it is not possible, through ZEDIT, to edit a file with a valid YottaDB filename and no extension.
 * If ZEDIT has an argument, it not only invokes the editor, but also sets $ZSOURCE=expr.
 * If ZEDIT has no argument or expr="", the command acts as a ZEDIT $ZSOURCE; at least two (2) spaces must follow a ZEDIT command with no argument to separate it from the next command on the line.
-* YottaDB/GT.M stores source code in files with standard operating system format; generally the file name is the same as the YottaDB/GT.M routinename with a default extention or type of .m.
+* YottaDB stores source code in files with standard operating system format; generally the file name is the same as the YottaDB routinename with a default extention or type of .m.
 * An indirection operator and an expression atom evaluating to a list of one or more ZEDIT arguments form a legal argument for a ZEDIT

 If the expression includes a directory, ZEDIT searches only that directory.
 If $ZROUTINES is not null, a ZEDIT command that does not specify a directory uses $ZROUTINES to locate files.
 If $ZROUTINES is equal to an empty string, ZEDIT edits a file in the current working directory.
-For more information on $ZROUTINES, see the appropriate section in Chapter 8: “Intrinsic Special Variables”.
+For more information on $ZROUTINES, see the `appropriate section in Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html#zroutines>`_.

 When the argument to a ZEDIT includes a file or path name, $ZSOURCE maintains that as a default for ZEDIT and ZLINK.
-For more information on $ZSOURCE see the appropriate section in Chapter 8: “Intrinsic Special Variables”.
+For more information on $ZSOURCE see the `appropriate section in Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html#zsource>`_.

 ++++++++++++++++++
 Examples of ZEDIT